Katherine Harper, Ph.D.

 At its most basic, the work of a copy editor (that’s me) is to examine existing written language and then improve it.
-Among other things, this means correcting misspellings or imperfect grammar, making the punctuation consistent, eliminating or reworking repeated words and statements, and querying the author over any sentence that a reader may find confusing.
+Among other things, this means correcting misspellings or imperfect grammar, making the punctuation consistent, eliminating or reworking repeated words and statements, and querying the author over any statement that a reader may find confusing.

 A line editor (also me) considers all of the above, plus how effective the phrasing is, the clarity and directness of the statements, whether the information is presented in the right order, and how well the book speaks to its intended readers.
 The finished edit may contain rewritten sentences or switched-around sections of text.

-A content or substantive editor (possibly me, if it's a familiar subject) makes certain that the facts presented are correct and suggests additions or explanations when information seems to be missing or deletions when it would improve the overall flow.
+A content or substantive editor (possibly me, if I'm familiar with the subject) makes certain that the facts presented are correct and suggests additions or explanations when information seems to be missing or deletions when it would improve the overall flow.

 I am not an acquisitions editor, who solicits and chooses items to be published, or a production editor, who oversees projects from manuscript through editing and design to finished book.
 Both of these positions are mainly in-house at publishing companies.
 Nor am I a technical editor, who has a background in science, mathematics, or engineering and who is also capable of editing formulas and technical diagrams.

 If that's editing, then what's proofreading?

 Proofreading can be one of two things.
 It sometimes means comparing a new document word by word against one or more other documents that were used to compile it.
 The more common definition is reading a document in search of spelling and formatting errors, without making any other changes.